KODESRINAGAHARSHAVARDHAN/Ros2_Hazard_Detection/README.md

 At last we need echo the topic /weapon_alert using the command ros2 topic echo <topic_name>. when given input object is scaned by camera it gives an alert as weapon detected!.

 ## Usage:
-For Detecting the Hazard Object in the Environment Execution of code metioned above as Video
+For Detecting the Hazard Object in the Environment.

+Execution of code metioned above as Video